-Location: Chicago, Illinois Reason for removal: Merger Number of members: N/A Year joined the Covenant: 2023 Peak membership (approximately): 40
+Location: Chicago, Illinois Reason for removal: Merger Number of members: N/A Year joined the Covenant: 2023

 Reason leading to removal from the roster and comments: In 2024, led by God, the congregation made the decision to merge with another congregation, joining with Iglesia Sobre La Roca to form Iglesia Restauración del Covenant.
 The merged church now meets on the north side of Chicago.